 Click Here for tab for Red

 The second single from her fourth studio album of the same name.
-Much like many of her other songs, this flirts in between pop, soft rock with some country flair using a banjo for some of the lead lines.
-While not her most popular single ever, it did sell two million copies in the US and was the song to spend the longest amount of time in the charts at a whopping 42 weeks.
+Much like many of her other songs, this flirts between pop and soft rock with some country flair, using a banjo for some of the lead lines.
+While not her most popular single, it did sell two million copies in the US and was the song that spent the longest amount of time in the charts at a whopping 42 weeks.

-The song is in a slightly higher key so you’ll need a capo on the 4th fret.
-The guitar work on this is a little bit more interesting where for the intro and verse you will be playing the chords as arpeggios, which means playing each note of the chord one at a time instead of strumming them all at once.
+The song is in a slightly higher key, so you’ll need a capo on the 4th fret.
+The guitar-work on this is a little bit more interesting.
+For the intro and verse, you will be playing the chords as arpeggios, which means playing each note of the chord one at a time instead of strumming them all at once.

 Click Here for tab for Speak Now